 »Several of the Norfolk Southern employees who have led the company’s efforts to develop and deploy the positive train control safety technology discuss the work and complexities involved in this video.

-Here is a summary of Norfolk Southern’s progress through second-quarter 2017
+Here is a summary of Norfolk Southern’s progress through third-quarter 2017

 The NS Engineering team has installed

 - 3,106 wayside radios